thraraujo/website/thiagoWebpage/content/posts/create_website.md

 Now you can commit and push your modifications to github.
 If done correctly, our webpage already online -- that's the Github pages magic.
 As a final detail, you might want to pull the modifications to the second repo just to keep things syncronized.
+I recommend the following order

+    1. push ./repo_01/my_beautiful_website/public
+    2. push ./repo_01
+    3. pull ./repo_02.github.io

+And that's it.